rejeep/mactag/README.markdown

 ## When installing as Gem
-When you install Mactag as a gem you must also include it's rake tasks in your **Rakefile**.
+If your using Mactag as a gem in a Rails 2 project, you must also include it's rake tasks in your **Rakefile**.
+In Rails 3, this is done automatically.
     require 'mactag/tasks'